zio/zio-http/docs/website/docs/v1.x/dsl/socket/websocketframe.md

 ### Text

-Text models textual data in the WebSocket protocol.
-To create a Text frame, you can use the `text` constructor.
+To create a Text frame that models textual data in the WebSocket protocol, you can use the `text` constructor.

 ```scala
 val text = WebSocketFrame.text("Hello from ZIO-HTTP")